 Expert in treating primary and recurrent hernias using both open and keyhole methods

-Have I an incisional hernia?
+Do I have an incisional hernia?

 What should I do?

-Should I have radiologic imaging?
+Do I need radiologic imaging?

 Incisional hernia repair